 The Segway ES2 vs Xiaomi M365 is probably the most requested comparison I’ve done, so far.
 After I published the Segway electric scooter comparison guide I got a bunch of emails from readers asking me to do this one next, and here we are.
+Today we’re looking at Xiaomi vs. Segway.
+A battle of the brands!

 These two scooters are quite similar, and there are a few reasons to why this is.